-Because we are constantly pursuing our three-tiered mission (worship, fellowship, and outreach), Holy Trinity is an active parish.
-There many weekly services that, along with the clergy’s roles, require the participation of laypeople as acolytes and members of the choir.
-Outside of worship, however, are many meals (all are welcome at our meal after Liturgy each and every Sunday), Bible studies, and teaching opportunities.
+Because we are constantly pursuing our three-tiered mission of worship, fellowship, and outreach, Holy Trinity is an active parish.
+There are many weekly services that, along with the clergy’s roles, require the participation of laypeople as acolytes and members of the choir.
+Outside of worship, however, are many meals (all are welcome at our meal after Liturgy each and every Sunday), Bible studies, and teaching and service opportunities.
 Below are descriptions of a few of the ways parishioners are involved in the life of the Church.

 Our all-volunteer choir is an integral part in all of the Divine Services.
 The choir director, Macrina Lewis, and our Khoria Photina (Fr.
 John’s wife) are masters of the rubrics and diocesan guidelines.
 The choir practices weekly both Western and Byzantine settings of some of Christianity’s most ancient music.
 Along with the choir, chanters practice the unique art of Byzantine chant and help to lead services throughout the week.

 Acolytes assist the clergy in the altar during Divine Services.
 Though not ordained, these men are sometimes called “torchbearers,” as they carry the lights that attend the Gospel and the Eucharist when they leave the altar.